J4n1X/hope/README.md

     void hope_free(hope_t *hope)

-In order to add a parameter to the parser, you must first create one, you do this with:
+In order to add a parameter to the parser, you must first create a parameter set, you do this with:

+    hope_set_t hope_init_set(const char *name)

+To this set, you can now add parameters.
+For this, use:
-    hope_param_t hope_param_init(const char *name, const char *help, enum hope_argtype_e type, int nargs)
+    hope_param_t hope_init_param(const char *name, const char *help, enum hope_argtype_e type, int nargs)

 The parameter "help" is optional here.